rrbirmiw/data-512-finalproject/new_project_plan.md

 https://explorer.usaid.gov/about.html

 ## C. Other Data Sources
 Other data sources may be used and/or merged as deemed fit to rigorously probe the stated research question.
 Potential "other" data sources can include, but not limited to, geographic data, population demographics, data regarding political history of countries/political tilt and potential inherent "bias" against the United States (i.e. Soviet bloc ca. 20th century).
+See *Human-Centered Considerations below*